20 Types of Screwdrivers & How They Use | Daily Life Tools

 14. Electric Screwdriver

-An electric screwdriver is a type of screwdriver that’s powered by electricity, rather than by a motor.
-Electric screwdrivers can be used for a variety of applications, including tightening and loosening screws or rotating screws in different directions.
+An electric screwdriver is a type of screwdriver that’s powered by electricity rather than by a motor.
+Electric screwdrivers can be used for various applications, including tightening and loosening screws or rotating screws in different directions.

 Electric Screwdriver